-The NC and the Board have assessed the independence of the Independent Directors of the Company and is of the view that a Director's independence cannot be determined solely with reference to tenure of service.
+The NC and the Board are of the view that a Director's independence cannot be determined solely with reference to tenure of service.
 The Group benefits from having long serving directors who have accumulated valuable knowledge of the Group's operations and have demonstrated competence in advising and overseeing the management of the Group.